Bury F.C.: Aftermath to expulsion

-Transfer of club assets from February 2022

 On 7 January 2022, Est.1885 said contracts had been exchanged on a deal to buy the stadium, the club's trading name and memorabilia, with plans to resume competitive football in August 2022.
 On 13 January, Bury MBC agreed a financial contribution of up to £450,000 towards the costs of recommissioning Gigg Lane (this was later made conditional on a successful merger with Bury AFC).

-On 18 February, Est.1885 completed the purchase of Gigg Lane from the administrator and announced the acquisition of the club's trading name, history and memorabilia.
+On 18 February 2022, Est.1885 completed the purchase of Gigg Lane from the administrator and announced the acquisition of the club's trading name, history and memorabilia.
 Est.1885 had been assisted by the Forever Bury supporters' group and said they would soon announce "the rebranding and future role of Forever Bury and the transition of Est.1885".
 The statement also declared commitment towards "finding a consensual path with Bury AFC".
 Matt Pickup of Est.1885 said all parties had set a target of football returning to Gigg Lane by August 2022, in time for the 2022–23 season.

-On 21 February 2022, it was confirmed that the owner of Gigg Lane – and of the Bury FC trading name – is the newly formed Gigg Lane Stadium Limited, a company limited by guarantee whose members are the Gigg Lane Propco Limited and Bury Football Club Supporters' Society Limited, a registered society.
-This means that, when a Bury FC team plays at Gigg Lane in future, it will represent Gigg Lane Stadium Limited.
-Meanwhile, the original club incorporated in 1885 – The Bury Football Club Company Ltd – remained in administration under the ownership of Steve Dale (its name was changed to CCFB Realisations 2022 Limited in April 2022 so that the new owner of the trading name could assume the original name; Dale was declared bankrupt in July 2022; Stewart Day was also declared bankrupt, in October 2022).
+On 21 February 2022, it was confirmed that the owner of Gigg Lane—and of the Bury FC trading name—was the newly formed Gigg Lane Stadium Limited, a company limited by guarantee whose members were Gigg Lane Propco Limited and Bury Football Club Supporters' Society Limited, a registered society.
+This meant that, when a Bury FC team played at Gigg Lane in future, it would represent Gigg Lane Stadium Limited.
+Meanwhile, the original club incorporated in 1885—The Bury Football Club Company Ltd—remained in administration under the ownership of Steve Dale (its name was changed to CCFB Realisations 2022 Limited in April 2022 so that the new owner of the trading name could assume the original name; Dale was declared bankrupt in July 2022; Stewart Day was also declared bankrupt, in October 2022; and CCFB Realisations 2022 Limited was eventually dissolved in February 2025).

 A Bury FC Supporters Society statement on 15 March 2022 said that the club's application to join the Northern Premier League had been rejected.
 While the FA and Bury MBC favoured a merger with Bury AFC (promoted to the NWCFL Premier Division on 26 March 2022), the statement recognised there were conflicting loyalties: "There are many supporters who have followed Bury AFC who are emotionally invested in the team and enjoying the success.
 We also have a significant number of supporters who did not choose this path and their feelings have to be seriously considered to avoid division and alienation."
 There were also FA restrictions about using the Bury FC name as football creditors to the old regime had not been paid.

-Bury AFC enquired about renting Gigg Lane but the request was rejected on 5 April 2022 as "not feasible" by the Bury FC Supporters Society who cited commercial risks and imbalances that could jeopardise a future merger with Bury AFC.